-This fine spring is tightly wound coil and powers the watch by releasing its tension through a series of regulators and gears.
-In traditional watchmaking this spring is made of a very fine metal and just like someone who drops a $50,000 Patek, it will get all bent out of shape.
+This fine spring is a tightly wound coil and powers the watch by releasing its tension through a series of regulators and gears.
+In traditional watchmaking this spring is made of very fine metal and just like someone who drops a $50,000 Patek, it will get all bent out of shape.

 In all seriousness though, Omega has introduced their Si14 silicon balance springs into their watches a while back and it is made of a material that is highly-resilient when experiencing a shock.

-HOW GOOD IS PATEK PHILIPPE AT WATCHMAKING?
+HOW GOOD IS A PATEK PHILIPPE?

-HOW GOOD IS OMEGA AT WATCHMAKING?
+HOW GOOD IS AN OMEGA WATCH?

-These are the magnetic waves that are emitted from so many things we use each day including and not limited to electronics, gadgets, cell phones, household appliances, TV’s, computer monitors etc. Basically, everything!
+These are the magnetic waves that are emitted from so many things we use each day including and not limited to electronics, gadgets, cell phones, household appliances, TVs, computer monitors, etc. Basically, everything!
 Unless you live in the Amazon rainforest, you and your wristwatch are most likely exposed to them.